Deviantcoin/Deviant-Miscellaneous/windows/Hot-MasterNode-workaround.md

 You can check your public ip by opening the url: [http://ident.me](http://ident.me).

 ## Hot wallet (CLI wallet)
 With the Hot wallet, we will use the `deviantd.exe` that is shipped within the wallet package.
-To setup the deamon without being in conflict with the wallet follow these steps:
+To setup the deamon without being in conflict with the wallet, follow these steps:

 1. Create a new data directory<br />
 With cmd prompt:<br />